What grades does Nevada Virtual Academy offer?

 What tests are required as part of the program?

-Multiple test sites around the state will be available for students to take these tests.
+Multiple test sites around the state will be available for students to take many of these tests.
 Information about these sites will be forthcoming as the testing deadlines approach.
-Please contact the school directly for information about the test sites.
+Attached to this email is our testing calendar you can use for planning.

 Do I have to participate in state testing?